NJ Experienced Lawyers - The Rubinstein Law Firm, LLC

 2. Commercial Owners: A Commercial landowner has a duty to keep the abutting sidewalk in a reasonably safe condition and IS LIABLE for injuries that are caused by their negligent failure to maintain the sidewalk.

-How Can A Slip and Fall Attorney From The Rubinstein Law Firm, LLC Help Me?
+How Can A Slip and Fall Attorney From Bruce Law, LLC Help Me?

 An attorney needs to act fast in slip and fall accidents to preserve evidence.
 It is very important to find potential witnesses and make sure the fall was reported.
 Many times, people fall and never report the accident.
 This makes it very difficult to prove later on because it becomes your word against the property owner.